nus-cs1010/2324-s1/docs/11-loop.md

 }
 ```

 I will not go into details of what `srandom(times(0))` means.
 You can look it up on your own if you are interested (InfoSec students may want to do this as generating a good random number is key to keeping systems secure).

 The function `random()` generates a random integer, which we limit to 0 to 99 by modulo-ing it with 100.
 We then add 1 to it to a number between 1 and 100, inclusive.

 ## Infinite Loop

 One of the common bugs that programmers encounter when writing loops is the _infinite loop_.
-An infinite loop is a loop that never terminates until an external input (++control-c++) terminates the program.
+An infinite loop is a loop that never terminates until an external input ++control++++c++ terminates the program.

 Consider the slight variation of the `factorial` function below: